ying14/yingtools2/examples/exercises.md

     ## 6 152          155 GDH/Cytotoxicity outpatient
     ## 7 152          218 GDH/Cytotoxicity inpatient
     ## 8 153           -1 PCR              inpatient
-    ## # … with 29 more rows
+    ## # ... with 29 more rows

 ### Q7

 Using `cid.bsi`, create a data frame that lists for each patient: (1) Patient\_ID, (2) age, (3) sex, (4) number of positive blood cultures, (5) number of distinct organisms, (6) a character listing each distinct bloodstream organism seen, separated by commas and listed in the order they first occurred.
-If a patient did not have positive blood cultures, state '<none>'.
+If a patient did not have positive blood cultures, state ‘<none>’.

     ## # A tibble: 94 x 6
     ##   Patient_ID agebmt sex    n.poscultures n.orgs org.list
     ##   <chr>       <dbl> <chr>          <dbl>  <dbl> <chr>
     ## 1 112            37 Male               1      1 Bacillus species
-    ## 2 114            61 Male               3      3 Fusobacterium species,Leptotrichia trevisanii,Staph…
+    ## 2 114            61 Male               3      3 Fusobacterium species,Leptotrichia trevisanii,Staph~
     ## 3 121            50 Male               2      2 CNST,Staphylococcus aureus oxacillin resistant
     ## 4 133            54 Female             1      1 CNST
     ## 5 143            25 Male               2      2 Klebsiella pneumoniae,Serratia marcescens
-    ## 6 145            39 Male               7      3 Micrococcus species,CNST,Corynebacterium striatum/a…
+    ## 6 145            39 Male               7      3 Micrococcus species,CNST,Corynebacterium striatum/a~
     ## 7 152            64 Female             5      2 VRE,CNST
     ## 8 153            62 Female             2      2 VRE,E. coli
-    ## # … with 86 more rows
+    ## # ... with 86 more rows

 ### Q8

 Create a data frame that lists the number of days each IV antibacterial drug was given, for each patient.

     ## # A tibble: 89 x 29
     ##   Patient_ID Vancomycin Ciprofloxacin Zosyn Cefepime Metronidazole Azithromycin Aztreonam `TMP-SMX`